sogko/fossasia-2016-graphql-demo/slides/fossasia-2016-presentation.md

 # Review of demo

-- Addressed the issues that we had previously raisedough time
+- Addressed the issues that we had previously raised
 	1. One query is all your probably need to render your UI fully
 	2. Your clients would only get data that it is interested in.
 	3. Built-in documentation and introspection as part as Schema definition.